A Brief and Incomplete History of Aquascaping

 Green Aqua showroom

 All these bricks and mortar businesses have one thing in common, they are run by hobbyists with a passion for aquascaping, which means their customers all benefit from a wealth of experience and knowledge.
-Bricks and mortar stores also give their customers a place to meet and chat about the hobby, try out hardscape and bounce ideas off one another, and to learn from aquascaping workshops.
+Bricks and mortar stores also give their customers a place to meet and chat about the hobby, try out hardscape and bounce ideas off one another and to learn from aquascaping workshops.

 There has been one significant retail casualty though, and that is James Findley’s Green Machine.
 Green Machine opened in 2007 and was the UK’s first dedicated aquascaping store.
 Many aquascapers made the pilgrimage to Wrexham in Wales to view the Nature Aquarium scapes in its showroom.
 And many a newbie cut their teeth watching James’ instructional scaping videos.
 Sadly James decided that it was time to retire from the cut and thrust of retail and closed Green Machine’s doors for the last time in 2018.
-But James remains active and has just brought out a book encapsulating a lifetimes aquascaping wisdom entitled, The Art of Aquascaping.
+But James remains active and has since brought out a book encapsulating a lifetimes aquascaping wisdom entitled, The Art of Aquascaping.

 James Findley working on one of his Nature Aquarium scapes